 MY LINOCUT PROCESS

 It is easy to become obsessed with the craft, the techniques of printmaking, forever tinkering to get the right gradation of colour, or mastering a cutting skill.
-It took me many, many years to realise that if the image doesn't work it doesn't matter how skilful you are, how good, how masterful your technique, the end result will not be as good as it could be.
+It's taken me many, many years to realise that if the image doesn't work it doesn't matter how skilful you are, how good, how masterful your technique, the end result will not be as good as it could be.

 The rest of this page shows some of the notes and handouts I have used in workshops I have taught over the years.
 I hope you find them useful.